-Thanks to our forests, we have clean air and clean water; trees protect against erosion and help filter water.
-Our forests also serve as home to more than three-quarters of the Earth's land-based species.
-Many products people use every day come from materials found in forests.
-These include paper towels, copy paper, dining room tables, soccer balls, tires, and chocolate.
+Thanks to our forests, we have clean air and clean water.
+Trees protect against erosion and help filter water; our forests serve as home to 80% of the world's land-based species.
+Many products people use every day come from forests around the world, such as paper towels, copy paper, dining room tables, soccer balls, tires, and chocolate.

 Our forests, however, are continuously under threat.
-Unsustainable agriculture and poorly plannedinfrastructure are contributing to rampant deforestation.
-Illegal and unsustainable logging, which degrades forests, is also increasing.
+As the number of people in the world increases and diets shift, trees are cut down to create farms and ranches that supply us with food.
+Roads are built through forests to get to and from new communities, and illegal and unsustainable logging, which degrades forests, is increasing.